cortexlabs/cortex/docs/cluster/install.md

 ## Installation

-See [cluster configuration](config.md) to customize your installation.
+See [cluster configuration](config.md) for how to customize your installation.

 <!-- CORTEX_VERSION_MINOR -->
 ```bash